 You can use any generic midi device to remote control the mixer via mixing station.

-Note: MCU or HUI modes are not supported!
+Note: MCU mode is not supported!

 In Android 5.0 (Lollipop) only the last plugged USB device is working correctly.
 This is a known bug in Android and cannot be fixed.